Mike-Honey/co2-levels/.github/ISSUE_TEMPLATE/public-data-file-submission.md

 ## Public Data file submission

 1. Attach your files to this issue in zip file format.
+The start of each file name (before the first underscore character "_") will be used as the "Monitor ID"
 2. Indicate how you would like to be acknowledged for your submission, or state "anonymous".

 **Notes:**